-FFY 23 KC!
+FFY 23 (Year 2) KC!
 PROPOSES TO:

-- 1. Continue existing strategies already in place from FFY 22; - 2.
+- 1. Continue existing strategies already in place from FFY 22.
+Ongoing programming provided in 16 schools in Bernalillo and Sandoval County schools. - 2.
+In FFY23 We anticipate parent volunteers returning to the classroom in the upcoming school year. - 3.
+We also anticipate Family Night events to return to in person in the school building, encouraging community engagement for families outside of the school day. - 4.
 Assess progress and expand efforts on PSE through work with individual schools and the Albuquerque district schools' wellness divisions.
-Based on evaluations,

-3. Assess effectiveness and expand efforts of the fudrr school family engagement as well as social media to increase reach of Kids Cook! messaging.
+Based on evaluations, programming will be improved to meet objectives; and - 5.
+Assess effectiveness and expand efforts of the fudrr school family engagement as well as social media to increase reach of Kids Cook! messaging.

-FFY 24 KC!
+KC!
 PROPOSES TO: